pme123/scala-adapters/docs/_docs/01-quick-start-guide.md

 ---
 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "How to quickly install and setup Scala Adapters for use with GitHub Pages."
 last_modified_at: 2018-01-02T16:28:04-05:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

-Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
+Scala Adapters has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
 It is also 100% compatible with GitHub Pages --- just with slightly different installation process.

 ## Installing the Theme